Activase Side Effects

 Applies to alteplase: injectable powder for injection, intravenous powder for injection

 The hematologic side effect, bleeding, is the most common adverse event in all approved indications.

-The incidence of bleeding among patients with acute myocardial infarction who received alteplase (often with aspirin and heparin) ranged from 8% to 77% (0.5% to 10% serious).
+The incidence of bleeding among patients with acute myocardial infarction who received alteplase (the active ingredient contained in Activase) (often with aspirin and heparin) ranged from 8% to 77% (0.5% to 10% serious).
 Blood loss of greater than 250 mL occurred in up to 5% of patients, and typically affected the gastrointestinal tract (5%) or genitourinary tract (4%).
 Ecchymosis, epistaxis, gingival, or retroperitoneal bleeding occurred in up to 1% of patients.

 The incidence of alteplase-associated intracranial hemorrhagic (ICH) in patients with acute myocardial infarction is dose-related and has averaged about 1%.
 Administration of 100 mg over 3 hours resulted in an incidence of stroke of 0.4%, at 100 mg over 90 minutes the rate was 0.7%, and at 150 mg over 90 minutes the rate of ICH was 1.3%.
 ICH in patients with acute ischemic stroke was significantly greater in patients receiving alteplase (15.4%) compared to placebo (6.4%).
 Symptomatic ICH (defined as sudden clinical worsening followed by subsequent CT verification of ICH) occurred in 8% (6.4% within 36 hours of receiving alteplase).

 Stroke occurred in 1.2% to 1.6% of patients experiencing an AMI and receiving alteplase as a 3 hour infusion or an accelerated infusion, respectively.

 Rare cases of atheroembolic events have been associated with the use of this drug and other lytic agents.